 The BCRP embraces all forms of diversity including, but not limited to, race, ethnicity, disability, socioeconomic background, gender identity, sexual orientation, and life experiences, like being the first in your family to go to college.
 We also recognize and celebrate that many of us are a part of several of these communities.
 We are committed to recruiting and supporting a diverse resident workforce and have outlined the following goals:

-- To increase the number of BCRP housestaff from underrepresented minority groups, broadly defined as listed above.
+- To increase the number of BCRP housestaff from underrepresented groups, broadly defined as listed above.

-- To support trainees that are underrepresented in medicine through faculty engagement, mentorship, education, and resident attendance to national conferences such as SNMA and LMSA.
+- To support trainees that are underrepresented in medicine through faculty engagement, mentorship, education, innovation, and resident attendance to national conferences such as SNMA and LMSA.

 - To shape the professional development of a cadre of physicians who will become leaders in all aspects of pediatrics including patient care, research, medical education, health care policy and child advocacy.

 Recruitment: Focuses on creating an inclusive environment for incoming applicants while also organizing opportunities for applicants to meet resident and faculty members of the Diversity Council.
 We offer the following programming each recruitment season to our applicants:

 Education: Reviews and enhances our residency-wide curriculum to ensure that we are spending time educating our residents and faculty on topics that will improve their ability to care for our diverse patient populations.
 Highlights of this work include expansion of Health Equity Rounds to both hospitals and across the US, noon conferences focused on the concept of “Fit” in recruitment; journal clubs where we review new literature regarding outcome/access disparities and propose actionable items to incorporate into our practice as well as social media campaigns that highlight health inequities and evidence-based approaches to providing equitable care.